flix/flix/docs/PROJECTS.md

 The project aims to explore topics such as tail calls, tail call elimination, and in particular the special form of Tail Recursion Modulo Cons (TRMC).

-The work will include reading papers, language design, and implementation in a real-world programming language being developed at Aarhus University (see flix.dev).
+The project offers the opportunity to read research papers, work on language design, and work on a real-world programming language developed at Aarhus University and by a community of open-source contributors (see www.flix.dev).

 ## Termination Analysis
 A common programming mistake is to unintentional write an infinite loop.
 Most